snehashis365/cRun-py/README.md

 ## What is cRun?

-cRun is a bash script that is meant to make compiling and running **.c** files easy for both beginners and experienced.
+cRun is a script that is meant to make compiling and running **.c** files easy for both beginners and experienced.
 It's designed mainly based on the use case of **students** new to C Programming

 _Note: Previews here are from the original version the python version previews will be updated soon_